JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 Plugin authors don't need to implement `Block` themselves.
 Instead, `AbstractBlock` can be used as a base class which provides useful default implementations.
-Although, the block implementation of a plugin is specific to the custom language, there are some general hints that can be given.
+Although the block implementation of a plugin is specific to the custom language, there are some general hints that can be given.

 Each block can be regarded as a node in the recursive tree of blocks and usually stores a list of its direct child-blocks.
 In addition, it is common to store an instance of the `SpacingBuilder` which can directly be used when implementing the `getSpacing()` method